 3 types of headlines that work

-The headline based on benefits.
+The headline is based on benefits.
 It’s the one we just saw in the rewards.

-The headline based on a news or novelty.
+The headline is based on a piece of news or novelty.

 The headline that arouses curiosity.
-It draws attention by including a secret, something unknown, that to obtain the solution, they need to read the rest of the content.
+It draws attention by including a secret, something unknown, that they need to read the rest of the content to obtain the solution.
 This type of headline, together with that of news (false or real), is the one that is usually used to get many clicks (clickbait).

 Examples of 17 headlines that work great on a blog